 Yes the movie follows the same tropes as other movies in this genre.
 The reunion, the crazy party followed by the argument and the eventual friendship make-up.

-I've seen some comments online about this movie being a girls only movie yet I watched this with my boyfriend and he loved the movie as much as I did.
-Couples, lads, women and non-binary folk will find humour in this movie, I'm sure of it.
+I’ve seen some comments online about this movie being a girls only movie yet I’ve seen plenty on men loving this as much as I did.
+So couples, lads, women and non-binary folk will find humour in this movie, I’m sure of it.

 I cannot think of any faults of this movie.
 I laughed like a seal and thoroughly enjoyed the development and antics of each character.
 I found myself identifying with each of the women and that made the movie even more the better for its ability to be relatable.